 There are two ways that the valve fails to operate correctly: either it sticks in the closed position, or it is slow to move to the open position after the engine has started.
 Unfortunately, a stuck valve can free itself after filter failure, leaving no evidence of any malfunction.

-Note On Dry Starts: If a vehicle has not been operated for several days or after the oil and filter is changed, some oil may have drained from the filter in spite of the special valves.
-This is why it is always a good idea to start the engine slowly, letting it run on idle for 30-60 seconds so the lubrication system will be fully charged with oil before a heavy load is placed on the engine.
+Notes on dry starts: If a vehicle has not been operated for several days or after the oil and filter are changed, some oil may have drained from the filter in spite of the special valves.
+This is why it is always a good idea to start the engine slowly, letting it run on idle for 30-60 seconds, so the lubrication system will be fully charged with oil before a heavy load is placed on the engine.

-A. Filter Engineering Measurements.
+Filter Engineering Measurements.
 Measuring efficiency must be based on the premise that the filter is present on the engine to remove harmful particles and thus protect the engine from wear.
 Filter efficiency is the measurement of the filter’s performance in preventing harmful particles from reaching the wearing surfaces of the engine.
-The most widely used methods of measurement are Single Pass Efficiency, Cumulative Efficiency, and Multi-Pass Efficiency.
-The standards that specify how these tests are performed are written by world wide engineering bodies: SAE (Society of Automotive Engineers), ISO (International Standards Organization), and NFPA (National Fluid Power Association).
-The standards, to which FRAM® filters are tested, are the automotive industry’s accepted methods for evaluating and comparing filter performance.
-Each of these above mentioned methods interprets efficiency from a different point of view.
+The most widely used methods of measurement are single pass efficiency, cumulative efficiency and multipass efficiency.
+The standards that specify how these tests are performed are written by world-wide engineering bodies: SAE (Society of Automotive Engineers), ISO (International Standards Organization) and NFPA (National Fluid Power Association).
+The standards to which FRAM filters are tested are the automotive industry’s accepted methods for evaluating and comparing filter performance.
+Each of these methods interprets efficiency from a different point of view.
 A brief explanation of each follows.

-- Cumulative Efficiency is measured during the "Filter Capacity Test" conducted to SAE standard HS806.
+- Cumulative Efficiency is measured during the filter capacity test conducted to SAE standard HS806.
 The test is run by continuously adding test contaminant (dust) to the oil circulating through the filter.
-Efficiency is measured by comparing the weight of the contaminant left in the oil after the filter to the known amount that has been added to the oil up the the time of analysis.
+Efficiency is measured by comparing the weight of the contaminant left in the oil after the filter, to the known amount that has been added to the oil up to the time of analysis.
 This is a cumulative efficiency because the filter has many chances to remove the dirt from the oil as it is circulated repeatedly through the filter.